 Ask Dr. Carol Cressman (OD '79) why she became an optometrist and the answer is simple: “I couldn’t see.”

-Optometry has helped Carol see, both literally and figuratively.
+Optometry helped Carol see, both literally and figuratively.
 As a child, an optometrist corrected her vison so she could see the blackboard.
 As a teen, an optometrist showed her how the profession could allow her to build a satisfying career while serving her community.

 A one-stop centre for eye and vision care